Chicago-Artist-Guide/cag-backend-api/docs/docker-commands.md

 ### docker rm {id}
 Remove a killed container.
 When you remove a container it is gone for good and you can start fresh the next time you run your "docker-compose up" command.
 This is important because sometimes when you kill a postgres container or kafka container it will not start fresh the next time you run your container and it can cause problems.

+### docker-compose run database bash
+Enters a postgres database docker container in bash so you can run psql commands

+## Managing Docker Volumes

+### docker volume ls
+List all the docker volumes and their names on your local machine

+### docker volume inspect {volume name}
+Gives you details about your docker volume

+### docker volume rm {volume name}
+Removes a docker volume